-&lt;sup>154 Race and Color Discrimination, EEOC COMPLIANCE MANUAL (April 19, 2006), available at www.eeoc.gov/policy/compliance.html.
+167 Race and Color Discrimination, EEOC COMPLIANCE MANUAL (April 19, 2006), available at www.eeoc.gov/policy/compliance.html.

-&lt;sup>155 See Walker v.
+168 See Walker v.
 Secretary of the Treasury, I.R.S., 713 F. Supp.
 403, 405-08 (N.D.
 Ga.
 1989) (holding cause of action available for suit by light skinned Black person against a dark skinned Black person).
-29 C.F.R. § 1606.1
+169 29 C.F.R. § 1606.1 includes discrimination based on: (a) marriage to or association with persons of a national origin group; (b) membership in, or association with an organization identified with or seeking to promote the interests of national origin groups; (c) attendance or participation in schools, churches, temples or mosques, generally used by persons of a national origin group; and (d) because an individual's name or spouse's name is associated with a national origin group.
+170

 The most common claims of national origin discrimination arise from language requirements.
 The EEOC has stated that an employment decision that is based on an accent does not violate Title VII if an individual's accent interferes with an employee's performance of the job.
 More recently, litigation regarding "speak English only" rules has come into play.
 The EEOC's position is that a blanket "speak English only" rule that prohibits an employee from speaking any language other than English is a burdensome term and condition of employment.
 A Texas federal district court also held that a policy that required employees to speak English at all times in the workplace violated Title VII's prohibition against discrimination based on national origin.
-159
+172